Radio Nikkei: Background

 It is operated by Nikkei Radio Broadcasting Corporation (株式会社日経ラジオ社, Kabushiki-gaisha Nikkei Rajio-sha), whose main share is held by Nihon Keizai Shimbun and Tokyo Stock Exchange.
 The headquarters and the main studio are located at Kotohira Tower at Toranomon, Minato, Tokyo.
 It also has its branch office in Ōtemae, Chūō-ku, Osaka.

 Along with the headquarters' studio, the studios in Tokyo are inside the Tokyo Stock Exchange and two other public satellite studios.
 In Osaka, it also has studios in the branch office and a satellite studio.

 Besides its shortwave coverage Radio Nikkei is also available on mobile phones and online through Radiko – the platform accessible only from Japan, due to geo-blocking of non-Japanese IP addresses.

 Programming

 The language is almost exclusively in Japanese except an English language learning programme.

 The station features the following four genres as the core of its programming: finance, JRA horse racing (weekends), health-medical, and culture.

 Radio Nikkei 1 is for general programs and eastern Japan horse-racing coverage.
 Radio Nikkei 2 is for live company stock price announcement and western Japan horse-racing coverage.
 Radio Nikkei 2's programming on weekdays is named Rani Music which is aimed for businesspersons at their 30s and 40s with music programs.

 Although Radio Nikkei is a member of Nikkei Media Group, its programming does not have a strong connection with the group's television networks, TXN and Nikkei CNBC.

-Frequencies, beam, modulation and hours
+Transmitting sites and frequencies

-From its transmitting stations in Nagara, Chiba and Nemuro, Hokkaidō, it transmits on the following frequencies, power and call signs.
+Radio Nikkei has transmitting sites in Nagara, Chiba and Nemuro, Hokkaidō.